pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 It's not that much here, but if we take the tree much further, then it makes sense.
-So we just need to give out less information to prove that a particular transaction is within this particular block.
+So **we just need to give out less information to prove that a particular transaction is within this particular block**.
 So we have less operations to do.
 We need to provide less information.

 And actually, I think I mentioned it last time, it comes from communication technology.
 So it also has been used to prove that the transmission of something between two endpoints is correct.
-So it just saves information that we need to transmit.
+So **it just saves information that we need to transmit**.
 Yeah.
 OK.